gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 ```

 ### UTF-8 by Default
->Specify UTF-8 as the default charset of the standard Java APIs.
-With this change, APIs that depend upon the default charset will behave consistently across all implementations, operating systems, locales, and configurations.
 - Make Java programs more predictable and portable when their code relies on the default charset.
 - Clarify where the standard Java API uses the default charset.
 - Standardize on UTF-8 throughout the standard Java APIs, except for console I/O.

 ### Deprecate Finalization for Removal
->Deprecate finalization for removal in a future release.
-Finalization remains enabled by default for now, but can be disabled to facilitate early testing.
-In a future release it will be disabled by default, and in a later release it will be removed.
-Maintainers of libraries and applications that rely upon finalization should consider migrating to other resource management techniques such as the try-with-resources statement and cleaners.
 - Help developers understand the dangers of finalization.
 - Prepare developers for the removal of finalization in a future version of Java.
 - Provide simple tooling to help detect reliance upon finalization.